 3a.
 Can I join the board?

-Any Collectivist who wants to join the Board can – we admit new members twice a year, unless a new team forms.
+Anyone who wants to can join the Board – we admit new members twice a year.

 3b.
 Who is on the board?

 We love our community.
-Our shows often feature an artist (like Meghan Hickox-Grant) who will create drawings in real-time, based on the scenes performed.
-At the end of the show, we raffle off her art, and the money goes to the artist.
-Soon we are collaborating with a lovely local story slam group.
+We enjoy collaborating with a lovely local story slam group.
+You will find us supporting local open mics, and performing at the shot clock in Armory Square.
+Every Fall we do a charity show for the American Foundation for Suicide Prevention.
 If you have a fun idea for adding some creative zest to our improv, let us know.
 Otherwise, see you in class or at the next show!